JohnGrime/PythonZeroconfTools/README.md

 # PythonZeroconfTools

-Cross-platform utility scripts for Zeroconf.
+Example cross-platform utility scripts for Zeroconf.

 ## Installation and Setup